Fungal Nail Laser Treatment in Birmingham

 Visit Us The Leading Midlands Providers

-We are the only fungal nail treatment clinic in Birmingham to offer a combination Laser Treatment To Rid Fungal Nail.
-We use 2 different types of laser to kill the fungus at its source and help you become fungal nail free.
+We are a specialist fungal nail treatment clinic in Birmingham, offering a combination laser approach.
+We use two different types of laser to kill the fungus at its source and help you become fungal nail free.

 If you suffer from fungal nail infections and find it hard to get rid of them then contact us today.
-Our laser nail treatment is proven to reduce fungal nail infections with a 95% success rate, far higher than alternatives.
-Our laser nail treatment is the Gold Standard in Birmingham.
+Our laser nail treatment is proven to reduce fungal nail infections with up to a 95% success rate, when combined with aftercare far higher than alternatives.
+Our laser nail treatment is widely regarded as a gold-standard treatment option.
 In as little as 2-4 sessions you could see a noticeable difference to your fungal nail infection.
 The Lunula Laser has an 89% success rate and is approved by the FDA.
 We also use the Podylas which has a success rate of 90% as approved by the University of Barcelona.
 If you have tried other treatments such as toenail fungus sprays, lotions or oral prescription then our laser fungal nail treatments are safe, have no side-effects and can produce amazing results in a short amount of time.

 Onychomycosis, fungal nail infection is the most common disease of the nails and causes about half of all nail abnormalities.